From the mountain of Ali Shan, Taiwan, this high altitude wulong is one of our grand classics.

 Following the aesthetic of a Bai Hao with the cultivar (qingshin), a favourite of the Taiwanese, this "Oriental Beauty" comes to us from plantations located on the flanks of the Jingmai mountain in Yunnan (China).

 A worthy representative of the rock wulongs, this wulong with delicately rolled leaves was only slightly roasted, preserving its flavourful vegetal (courgette) and floral fineness.
 Its full and tangy (tangerine) liquor, deploys rich tropical (durian) and honeyed aromas.
-Its finish is exquisite and extends well beyond our expectations.
-Hmmm Hmmm!

 In the tradition of spicy chai, this tea asserts subtle citrus aromatics with the warm woody notes of an Indian black tea.
-An intense parade of spices transports us to the heart of the East.